• 6th Degree Black Belt in Brazilian Jiu-Jitsu and 4th Dan in Judo

 • President of South American JJU

 • More than 150 local and national titles

 From competing all over the world to formerly instructing SWAT teams and serving as a personal bodyguard for celebrities like Britney Spears, Fernando Yamasaki is a versatile martial artist with black belts in Brazilian Jiu-Jitsu (IBJJF), Judo (CBJ) and Ju-Jutsu (JJIF).

-Fernando was born in Sao Paulo, Brazil in 1967, where he virtually grew up on the mat as he followed the footsteps of his father, Grand Master Yamasaki.
+Fernando was born in Sao Paulo, Brazil, where he virtually grew up on the mat as he followed the footsteps of his father, Grand Master Yamasaki.

 Since starting his son’s training on the mat at age three, Grand Master Yamasaki has collected some funny stories about Fernando’s passion for martial arts.